Women in the military: Physical, social, and cultural issues

-Sexual harassment and assault
+Sexual violence

-One 2009 report concluded that military women were three times more likely to be raped than civilians; and that women soldiers in Iraq were more likely to be attacked by another soldier than by an insurgent.
+One 2009 report concluded that military women were three times more likely to be raped than civilians, and that women soldiers in Iraq were more likely to be attacked by another soldier than by an insurgent.
 In 1988, the first military-wide sexual harassment survey found that 64% of military women had been subjected to some form of sexual harassment.
-The most affected were Native-Americans, followed by Hispanics and African-Americans.
+The most affected were Native Americans, followed by Hispanics and African-Americans.

 U.S. Senator Martha McSally, an Arizona Republican, said during a Senate meeting on sexual assault in the military that she was raped by a superior officer in the U.S. Air Force.
 McSally was the first female combat pilot in the U.S. Air Force.
-She said that she never reported it because so many people did not trust the system, blamed herself, was ashamed and confused, thought she was strong but felt powerless.
+She said that she never reported it because so many people did not trust the system, she blamed herself, was ashamed and confused, and thought she was strong but felt powerless.